CITCOM-project/CausalTestingFramework/docs/source/modules/causal_specification.rst

 - A causal specification is simply the combination of these components: a series of requirements for the scenario-under-test and a causal DAG representing causality amongst the inputs and outputs.
 We will discuss these in more detail below.

+- Collectively, the components of the causal specification provide both contextual information in the form of constraints and requirements, as well as causal information in the form of a causal DAG.
+  Later on, these components will be used to design statistical experiments that can answer causal questions about the scenario-under-test, such as `Does opening a window impair the viruses ability to spread?`

 Scenario Requirements
 ---------------------